kubernetes-sigs/wg-serving/serving-catalog/README.md

 kustomize build core/deployment/vllm/gemma-2b | kubectl apply -f -
 ```

-For models and model servers that require a model load stage, these commands kustomize and deploys a Job, waits for it to complete and then deploys the inference server.
+For models and model servers that require a model load stage, these commands kustomize and deploy a Job, waits for it to complete and then deploys the inference server.

 ```
 kustomize build core/deployment/jetstream/gemma-7b-it | kubectl apply -f - --selector prerequisite=model-load &&